agaoglu/ra-scalatra/README.md

 Building
 --------

-You will need [sbt](https://github.com/harrah/xsbt/) installed to build the project.
+You will need [sbt](https://github.com/harrah/xsbt/) and [mongodb](http://www.mongodb.org/) installed to run the project.
 After cloning `cd` into the project and

     sbt
     update
     jetty-run

 This will let you access the login screen.
 From there you can access the sample data defined in file `db`.
-It will be loaded on app initialization.
+It will be loaded into default db `test` collection `ra` on app initialization.